 I’m sure you’ve seen it before.
 It’s more or less all over the place.
 Just like this image!

-Although a powerful image that instantly evokes the idea of evolution, it is, in fact, wrong.
+Although a powerful image that instantly evokes the idea of evolution, it is, in fact, “wrong”.
 Not just for the fact that a vast majority of the “ancestors” weren’t actually a part of human family tree, or that they’re shown walking upright, but that they’re shown in a successive line.
 This “parade of evolution” is something that shows up over and over again; a linear progression or advancement of lifeforms that invariably ends in an upright, close-shaven white guy.
-All of these notions about evolution are false, of course.

 As you can see from Mr. Darwin’s own sketch book, evolution is best depicted as a sort of tree.
 There is no “end goal” to evolution, and one form of life isn’t necessarily more ‘advanced’ than another.
 Instead, life evolves in all directions constantly; branching out into multiple forms, as well as truncating with extinction.
 So the question then becomes: How can I use this idea in my animation?